 Conclusion

 In summary, LA tap water is legally safe to drink.
-However, some environmental groups claim that the legal levels set by the EPA are not necessarily safe.
+However, the legal levels set by the EPA aren’t equal to the same agency’s public health goals.
+Meeting these goals is left to the citizens.

-If you live in LA or are visiting the city and are concerned about ingesting too many minerals or heavy metals, it is wise to invest in a high-quality filter.
+If you live in LA or are visiting the city and are concerned about the water quality, we recommend you invest in a high-quality water filter.

 Thanks Scott for the provided info.
 I really find it so inforamtive for me, that made me want to seek your opinion.